Perivel/domeniere.js/src/event/README.md

 ```ts
 async methodName(event: DomainEvent): Promise<void>
 ```
 The Event Hanlder receives the event as its argument.
 And it is free to do whatever it needs to do in response to the event being emitted.
-To tell Fragment this method is an event listener, we need to decorate it with an event decorator.
+To tell Vessel this method is an event listener, we need to decorate it with an event decorator.
 There are four types of event decorators we can use.

 **@On(Event)**
 The most basic event decorator we can use is the `@On` decorator.
 The `@On` decorator takes the class name of the event we want the handler to be called on.